schwarmau/pleroma/README.md

 - use `docker container start [container id] -i` to get logging upon starting the container
 - `docker run -it [image name]:[image tag] sh` to temporarily run a container with an interactive shell
 - `docker exec -it [container id] /bin/bash` to get a bash shell into a running container

+Update thumbnail.jpeg, background.png, and logo.png in the pleroma-docker directory.